-Takeshi Kobayashi O Jun.
+Takeshi Kobayashi O (Career summary) Apr.
+1979 Joined Japan Development Bank Jun.
 2010 Managing Executive Officer at Development Bank of Japan Inc. Jun.
 2011 Audit & Supervisory Board Member at Development Bank of Japan Inc. Jun.
 2014 Director and Managing Executive Officer at Japan Nuclear Fuel Limited Jun.
 2016 Managing Executive Officer at Japan Nuclear Fuel Limited Jun.
-2018 Advisor to Development Bank of Japan Inc. Facility Control Institute (to the present) Jun.
-2019 Director and Chairman at DBJ Capital Co., Ltd. (to the present) Audit & Supervisory Board member (to the present) There is a transactional relationship, including capital lending between the Company and Japan Post Investment Bank.
-Mr. Kobayashi is a former advisor to Development Bank of Japan Inc. Facility Control Institute.
+2018 Advisor to Development Bank of Japan Inc. Facility Control Institute Jun.
+2018 Audit & Supervisory Board Member of Mitsubishi Paper Mills Limited (to the present) Jun.
+2018 Audit & Supervisory Board Member of Takagi Seiko Corporation (to the present) Jun.
+2019 Director and Chairman at DBJ Capital Co., Ltd. (to the present) Jun.
+2019 Audit & Supervisory Board member of the Company (to the present) There is a transactional relationship, including capital lending between the Company Mr. Kobayashi is a former advisor to Development Bank of Japan Inc. Facility Control Institute.
 He is nominated for his objectivity and neutrality related to management.
 Mr. Kobayashi is a former employee of Development Bank of Japan Inc. but he retired in June 2014.
 We deem there to be no special interests between the Company and Mr. Kobayashi, and that there is no concern of a conflict of interests with shareholders.
-As such, we nominate Mr. Ito so serve as an independent director. ---------------------- --- --- --
+As such, we nominate Mr. Ito so serve as an independent director. ------------------------ -- ---